-You wouldn’t expect your car to run on empty, so why would your relationship?
+The single life - most of us have been there at some point in our lives and may still be there.
+You wouldn't expect your car to run on empt, so why would your relationship?

 Most of us will only think to attend couples’ counselling when we’re in crisis, but what if the way we look at relationship support needs to change?

 What about when everything seems to be going well but you can’t get those niggling concerns out your mind?
 Or you are happy but you have mild concerns such as “Last week, did we actually talk at all, we were so busy?” or “We are great together, but are we really ready to start a family?”.

 Ideally, it’s good to treat your relationship as something that requires nurturing and development work.